 Solution:

-Ask a non-technical user to read the content and get views.
+Ask a non-technical user to read the content and provide their views.
 Accordingly, follow the selection of words and structure to get more reach.
-You can also do a content audit to avoid such user frustration in UI UX.
+You can also do a content audit to avoid such user frustration in UI/UX.

 The Final Words